ilyakava/DillyDally/README.md

 	* ranking by comments/ratings
 * Have app recommend locations - "locations like this"
 * Have app map out an itinerary based on locations and open hours
+* Add support for routes, not just collections

 ---